 Self-Assessments and Audits

-Inspection Scope – Identify documents critically reviewed and if applicable, the other activities that were completed to determine whether conducted licensee selfassessments and audits of their corrective action and quality assurance programs appropriately assessed performance and identify areas for improvement.
+Inspection Scope – Identify documents critically reviewed and if applicable, the other activities that were completed to determine whether conducted licensee self-assessments and audits of their corrective action and quality assurance programs appropriately assessed performance and identify areas for improvement.
+If applicable, document NCVs, FINs, LIVs, MVs, or open CAPRs that were reviewed.

 Assessment – Document a conclusion regarding the licensee’s self-assessments and audits.
 Include in the conclusion if issues identified by those self-assessments and audits were addressed.
 Include the bases for the conclusion.